hmrc/init-repository-py/README.md

 8. Create a Bintray package `REPOSITORY` within https://www.bintray.com/hmrc/release-candidates (or https://bintray.com/hmrc/sbt-plugin-release-candidates if `PLUGIN` is present), linked to `REPOSITORY` within https://www.github.com/hmrc
 9. Create a Bintray package `REPOSITORY` within https://www.bintray.com/hmrc/releases/ (or https://bintray.com/hmrc/sbt-plugin-releases if `PLUGIN` is present)

 The HMRC and Bintray credentials are intentionally omitted from this repository for security reasons.
-These scripts are useless without them.
+This repository is useless without them.